Anatomy of a Restaurant Booth

 9. Booth Leg

 Booth legs provide structural support for the booth.
 Depending on the design, they may be exposed or hidden.
 For exposed legs, materials like wood or metal are often used to match the booth's style, while hidden legs contribute to a sleeker, seamless look.
+See our selection of wood-base booths for durable, cohesive designs.

 10. Base